 - Accountability and incentives.
 Rates vary based on claims experience, so each employer and industry is accountable for their performance.
 Your performance and participation in incentive programs like Partnerships in Injury Reduction can help reduce this risk.

-While the average industry rate is $1.01, your individual industry rate will vary based on performance.
+While the average industry rate is $1.02, your individual rate will vary based on performance.
 Fewer claims, lower costs and safer workplaces equal lower premium rates.

 2016 pricing guide